Varo Bank raises another $63M, led by NBA star Russell Westbrook – TechCrunch

 “The banking system has ignored or underserved a large portion of the American population — particularly communities of color.
 I’m passionate about making lasting social change and creating a stronger and more inclusive system,” said Mr. Westbrook, in a statement about his investment.
 “I am excited and ready to work with Varo to be a part of an economic revitalization for those who never had the access they deserved,” he added.

-Russell Westbrook Enterprises, who was exclusively advised by Jefferies LLC in this transaction, the company noted.
+Russell Westbrook Enterprises was exclusively advised by Jefferies LLC in this transaction, the company noted.

+Correction, 2/18/21, 12:53 PM ET: Varo’s existing investors didn’t participate in this round, but other VCs, family offices and individuals did.
+Varo’s press release said the new funds “joined” a group of existing investors, which led to confusion.
+The article has been updated to clarify the existing investors were not actually in this round.